-To support a child where drug awareness, rehabilitation or medical guidance is needed, we will refer pupils to the School Nurse or Aquarius.
+To support a child where drug awareness, rehabilitation or medical guidance is needed, we will refer pupils to the Pastoral Support worker, School Nurse or Aquarius.

 Any responses to drug related incidents will seek to balance the needs of the individual student concerned with the wider school community.